-The bottom line on tires is, if you like the quality of ride when you bought your car, put the same tires—or something very comparable—back on the car.
+The bottom line on tires is if you like the quality of ride when you bought your car, put the same tires—or something very comparable—back on the car.
 Discount tires are for the birds.
-If you have a tire on your vehicle that has a very high speed rating and you feel you can live without it, be safe and pick a speed rating that is right for you, it could save you hundreds of dollars without compromising ride quality and possibly improving it.
+If you have a tire on your vehicle that has a very high speed rating and you feel you can live without it, be safe and pick a speed rating that is right for you, it could save you hundreds of dollars without compromising ride quality (in fact, it might improve it!).

 Note: Some tires are exactly the same and just the speed rating is different.
-For example, Michelin MXV4 has is a V -ated and an H-rated, but visually you can't tell the difference.
+For example, Michelin MXV4 has is a V-rated and an H-rated, but visually you can't tell the difference.
 They're both a great tire.

 The best tip of the day: Find yourself an honest technician and build a relationship with him/her.
 You would be surprised how much better your car drives when you build a relationship with your tech.
 Coffee and donuts might just get you a discount on labor or even better, free labor when you need a little extra done.